 Bookchin said the Greek ideal of order was a life of balance—balance between nature and society, work and free time, sensual pleasure and the intellect, and individual and community.
 The Greeks admired the yeoman who worked his own land, and the athlete who excelled in sports, but despised acquisitiveness and excessive concern with trade.

-I myself admire Athenian ideals of freedom, democracy and philosophical reasoning.
-But Bookchin pointed out that these ideals apply only to the free male Greek citizen—not to slaves, freed slaves, foreigners or women.
+I myself admire Athenian ideals of freedom, democracy and philosophical reasoning, even thought, as Bookchin pointed out, these ideals applied only to the free male Greek citizen—not to slaves, freed slaves, foreigners or women.

 Plato’s Republic was a model of a rational society completely under the control of a priesthood of philosophers (the golds) assisted by young male warriors (the silvers).
-It’s only saving grace was equality for women.
+Its saving grace was equality for women.

 Aristotle’s reasoning was more practical, but he, too, took for granted Greek superiority and entitlement to rule over slaves, foreigners and women.

 Bookchin then made a big jump to the present day.
-He said Hebrew monotheism and Greek rational philosophy produced a belief that it is the duty of the individual to discipline and police themselves.
+He said Hebrew monotheism and Greek rational philosophy combined to produce a belief that it is the duty of individuals to discipline and police themselves.
 This is what Sigmund Freud called the “reality principle” which he said must always, unfortunately, take precedence over the “pleasure principle.”

-Repression, renunciation and discipline in psychiatric terms are euphemisms for acceptance of oppression, exploitation and powerlessness, which serve the requirements of industrial production.
+Repression, renunciation and discipline in psychiatric terms are euphemisms for acceptance of oppression, exploitation and powerlessness, which serve the requirements of industrial production, according to Bookchin.

-He reminded me of the book, A Shopkeeper’s Millennium, about how western New York merchants in the early 1800s promoted religious revivals because of the rowdiness and drunkenness associated with the newly-built Erie Canal.
+I am reminded of the book, A Shopkeeper’s Millennium, about how western New York merchants in the early 1800s promoted religious revivals because they saw it as a way to suppress the rowdiness and drunkenness associated with the newly-built Erie Canal.

 I myself believe in self-discipline as Bertrand Russell defined it, which is simply keeping in mind all the things that you want and not sacrificing what’s important to what’s unimportant.